ThomasMullaney/Google-books-app/README.md

 <br>
 </div>
 <p align="center"><font size="3">
-This is an employee directory application.</p>
+This is an book search and reading list application.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="https://github.com/ThomasMullaney/Google-books-app">